-- 3. By default, this command will output three driver RPMs into /usr/src/redhat/RPMS/i386/.
-Pack authors should ignore the debug-info RPM, and take the xen and kdump RPMs for inclusion in their supplemental pack.
+- 1. Copy the driver source into a running DDK VM the corresponds to the build of XenServer that the drivers will be targeted at. - 2.
+Produce driver RPMs (rather than a supplemental pack ISO).
+This can be achieved using the \$(RPM-FILE) rule in the standard Makefile provided in the example packs. - 3.
+By default, this command will output three driver RPMs into /root/rpmbuild/RPMS/x86-64.
+Pack authors should ignore the debuginfo RPM, and take the other RPMs for inclusion in their supplemental pack.
 These RPMs can be treated in the same way as any other RPM to be shipped in the pack. - 4.
 These RPMs should be provided to the non-DDK build system, for inclusion in the finished pack.
 Evidently, this process assumes that pack authors will be releasing new versions of their packs more frequently than the XenServer kernel is changed, or that introducing new versions of RPMs into the alternative build system is more acceptable than introducing the DDK as the build system.